ibm-cloud-docs/cis/faq.md

 When a browser initiates a connection with a TLS secured website, it first retrieves the site's TLS Certificate to check whether the certificate is still valid.
 It verifies that the CA is one that the browser trusts, and that the certificate is being used by the website for which it has been issued.
 If any of these checks fail, you'll get a warning indicating that the website is not secured by a valid certificate.

 When a TLS certificate is installed on a web server, it enables a secure connection between the web server and the browser that connects to it.
 The website's URL is prefixed with "HTTPS" instead of "HTTP" and a padlock is shown on the address bar.
-If the website uses an extended validation (EV) certificate, the browser may also show a green address bar.
+If the website uses an extended validation (EV) certificate, the browser might also show a green address bar.

 ## Why do I see a privacy warning?
 {:#cis-faq-privacy-warning}
 {: faq}

 The TLS certificates issued by IBM Cloud CIS cover the root domain (`example.com`) and one level of subdomain (`*.example.com`).
-If you’re trying to reach a second-level subdomain (`*.*.example.com`) you will see a privacy warning in your browser, because these host names are not added to the SAN.
+If you’re trying to reach a second-level subdomain (`*.*.example.com`) a privacy warning appears in your browser, because these host names are not added to the SAN.

-Also, please allow up to 15 minutes for one of our partner Certificates Authorities (CAs) to issue a new certificate.
-You’ll see a privacy warning in your browser if your new certificate has not yet been issued.
+Allow up to 15 minutes for one of our partner Certificates Authorities (CAs) to issue a new certificate.
+A privacy warning appears in your browser if your new certificate has not yet been issued.

 ## Why do I see invalid SSL certificate error?
 {:#cis-faq-invalid-ssl-cert-error}